 Our team members come from diverse backgrounds but all share a commitment to the values of non-partisanship, pragmatism and people-first research.

-YB Khairy Jamaluddin is the Minister of Science, Technology and Innovation for Malaysia.
+YB Khairy Jamaluddin is the Minister of Health for Malaysia.
 He is the MP for Rembau since 2008.

 Shahril Hamdan is the Chief of Information for UMNO.
 He is also a football, cricket and music fan.

 Khairil heads the The Centre and manages the ‘societal contracts’ research pillar.
 He is a political theorist who is interested in probing ideological underpinnings in contemporary policy discourses, and playing Football Manager.

 Nell sets the overall research & branding direction of The Centre as well as manages the ‘safety nets’ research pillar.
 Her particular interests are behavioural economics, multi-ethnic democracies and scuba diving.

 Ziad supports the ‘public goods’ research pillar.
 He holds degrees in Engineering from Cambridge and Public Administration from Harvard, and lives in Kuala Lumpur with his wife, Kat, and his cat, Monkey.